Updated 11th May 2023

-Leisure travel between Spain and the UK is straightforward for fully-vaccinated travellers and we have a whole host of great cycling holidays on offer in Spain this Autumn!
+Leisure travel between Spain and the UK is straightforward for fully-vaccinated travellers and we have a whole host of great cycling holidays on offer in Spain in 2023!

-Travel abroad during the pandemic is different than it was and it’s important that you familiarise yourself with the travel requirements in both your destination and home country.
+Travel abroad is now largely back to how things were pre-pandemic but it’s important that you familiarise yourself with the travel requirements in both your destination and home country.
 There is some good advice for travellers on the ABTA website.

-As always, we require that you have adequate travel insurance in place for your cycling holiday.
-Most insurance providers are now including Covid-19 in their cover but you should check your policy carefully to ensure that it meets your needs in relation to accident, injury & medical care, as well as cancellation or delay due to Covid-19 infection, or possible self-isolation requirement either in the UK or Spain.
+As always, we require that you have adequate travel insurance in place for your European road cycling holiday with us.
+Most insurance providers are now including COVID-19 in their cover.
+However, you should check your policy carefully to ensure that it meets your specific needs in relation to accident, injury & medical care, cancellation or delay due to COVID-19 infection, or possible self-isolation requirement either in the UK (or your home country) or Spain.

 Entry to Spain